bitcraze/bitcraze-website/src/about/thesis.md

 ---
 layout: page
-title: Theses
+title: Thesis
-permalink: /theses/
+permalink: /thesis/
-page_id: theses
+page_id: thesis
 ---

-Are you about to do your bachelor or master theses work?
+Are you about to do your bachelor or master thesis work?
 Interested in collaborating with us at Bitcraze?
-On this page we list a few possible subjects that you might find interesting or that might give you new ideas.
+On this page we list a few possible subjects that you might find interesting or that may give you new ideas.
 Don't hesitate to contact us at <a href="mailto:contact@bitcraze.io">contact@bitcraze.io</a> to discuss what you want to do.